steunix/passweaver-api/README.md

 To initialize the db:

-- ensure `VAULTED_PRISMA_URL` variable is set and points to a valid PostgreSQL database
+- ensure `VAULTED_PRISMA_URL` variable is set and that it points to a valid PostgreSQL database
-- npx prisma db push
+- run `npx prisma db push`

 To feed initial built-in data:

-- npx prisma db feed
+- run `npx prisma db feed`

 ## Run

-npm vaulted.mjs
+run `npm vaulted.mjs`